Thevivek10/Thevivek10/README.md

 - 👋 Hi, I’m @Thevivek10
-- 👀 I’m interested in Tecnology
+- 👀 I’m interested in Building Scalable & User-Friendly Apps
-- 🌱 I’m currently learning in Lovely Professional University
+- 🌱 I’m currently learning Full Stack Dev
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open-source projects
 - 📫 How to reach me
+- Gmail- vivekkumar113x@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:

 <!---
 Thevivek10/Thevivek10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.